vrodedanya/TCAParser/README.md

 3. cmake ..
 4. make -j
 ## Using
-You need file with row TCAP.
-If you have hex dump of it you can use hexLoader:
+You need file with raw TCAP.
+If you have hex sequence of it you can use hexLoader:
 ```
 ./hexLoader
 ```